+Prerequisite: CUL101

-Prerequisites: CUL101 and reading proficiency Culinary Arts II is a continuation of Culinary Arts I. The emphasis is on preparation techniques as they apply to various food groups as well as techniques of garnishment, plating, and service.
+Culinary Arts II is a continuation of Culinary Arts I. The emphasis is on preparation techniques as they apply to various food groups as well as techniques of garnishment, plating, and service.
 Students will be required to plan, cost, prepare, and serve an actual banquet.
 (S)